aharutyun/b9lab/module4_small_projects/README.md

-Contracts are located in contracts folder
+Contracts are located in contracts folder.
+All 3 contracts are in the same folder